To contact or appoint Neil Goodrum, call CEDR on +44 (0)207 536 6060 or email firstname.lastname@example.org

 - October 1997: Higher Courts (All Proceedings) Qualification.

 - April 2000: Appointment to the Sports Dispute Resolution Panel of Mediators .

 - August 2002: Practitioner Member of the Law Society Civil / Commercial Mediation Panel.

 - October 2003: Member of the Panel of Mediators for the Court of Appeal Mediation Scheme.

-As a trainer, particularly as a member of the highly regarded CEDR Training Faculty, Neil regularly presents courses on mediation, mediation advocacy and dispute resolution both in the UK and abroad.
-His international experience includes Ireland, Sweden, Denmark, Moldova, Morocco, Mongolia, Dubai and Hong Kong.
+As a trainer, particularly as a member of the highly regarded CEDR Training Faculty, Neil regularly presents courses on mediation, mediation advocacy, negotiation and dispute resolution both in the UK and abroad.
+His international experience includes Ireland, Sweden, Denmark, Moldova, Morocco, Mongolia, Dubai, Hong Kong and Vietnam.

 Updated: July 2018